UCSC-REAL/DS2/README.md

 ## Training Data Preparation

 We follow the code base from [TULU](https://github.com/allenai/open-instruct).
-One can use
+One can download the evaluation and original training data by running

 ```
 bash model_finetune_cluster/scripts/prepare_eval_data.sh